david-walters/Milestone-3-broken/README.md

 ### Header

-The Header component consists of the logo image at the start of the navbar with 5 list items to the right of it (Collections, Men, Women, About, Contact), and a cart icon and an avatar to for far right of the navbar.
+I started off with the Header component, whist consists of the logo image at the start of the navbar with 5 list items to the right of it (Collections, Men, Women, About, Contact), and a cart icon and an avatar to the far right.

 The whole entire header has a grey border-line-bottom which is 2.8rem away from the list items.
 Each list item has a hover effect of going black from grey and an orange border-line-bottom.
-The orange border line has ben made to appear on the grey border line of the header with the use of padding.
+The orange border line has been made to appear on the grey border line of the header with the use of padding.

 The cart icon has a hover effect to go black due to having a filter brightness property.
-The Cart component attached to it will then be displayed with a fixed position underneath it.
-A hidden span tag that is only revealed when the itemTotal (number of items in the cart) is anything above 0 has been put on the cart.
+The Cart component that I created shortly after will then be displayed with a fixed position underneath it as a hover effect of the cart icon also.
+A hidden span tag that is only revealed when the itemTotal (number of items in the cart) is anything above 0.
 The code to reveal that itemTotal span is as follows:

 ```
 {itemTotal > 0 && <span className={styles.itemCount}>{itemTotal}</span>}